 Certain types of boot may cancel out each other, which will lessen their overall impact and reduce the taxable gain.
 Unlike property or non-qualifying property such as securities, cash, notes, partnership interests, etc. Taxpayer who receives boot ("unlike" property) will have to recognize gain to the extent of the net boot received or realized gain, whichever is less.
+In exchanges, there are two types of boot: cash boot and mortgage boot.
 Boot netting rules include:

 Avoiding Taxes Tied to Cash and Mortgage Boot